 Friday 25 November at RNIB, 105 Judd Street, London, WC1H 9NE

-The purpose of this event is to enable those in roles advocating for blind and partially sighted people to create opportunities for employers and blind and partially sighted people to meet and engage.
-Further details and booking form available in September.
+The purpose of this event is to enable those in roles supporting blind and partially sighted people into work, to create opportunities for employers and blind and partially sighted people to meet and engage.

 About the network

 The Employment Practice and Research Network (EPRN) has been established to support employers, researchers and employment professionals including disability management staff, in improving services for blind and partially sighted people wishing to obtain, and remain in, employment.

 The network is ideal for people working in: